Topological interaction of neutrino with photon in the magnetic field -- Electroweak Hall effect: Anomalous neutrino-photon interaction

 The wave of the finite coherence length is not a stationary state.
-A transition of non-stationary states is neither described by the stationary states nor by the plane waves.
-These are described by the wave packets, which are characterized by a wave length $l_w$ and a coherence length $l_c$ generally. $l_w$ is the de Bloglie wave length $\frac{h}{p}=\frac{h c}{E}$ for the plane wave of momentum $p$ and the energy $E=pc$.
-The overlapping area of the initial and final states is also stationary for plane waves, but for moving wave packets the overlapping area is finite and moves.
-The integration over the time is made in the moving area and results to a modified angular velocity.
-The angular velocity shifts by the velocity of the interaction area from the normal energy difference to $\omega=\Delta E-{\bs V}^0 \cdot \Delta {\bs P}$, where $\Delta E$ is the energy difference, $\bs V_0$ is the velocity of the interaction area, and $\Delta \bs P$ is the difference of the momentum.
-For a particle of tiny mass, $m_l$, $E_{l}-{\bs V_l}\cdot {\bs p}_{l}=\frac{m_l^2}{E_l}$ and is much smaller than $E_l$.
-Accordingly, the low energy electron states in the intermediate states are able to contribute to the transition of much higher energy.
+A transition of non-stationary states is neither described by the stationary states nor by plane waves.
+These are described by wave packets, characterized by a wavelength $l_w$ and coherence length $l_c$. $l_w$ is the de Broglie wavelength $\frac{h}{p}=\frac{h c}{E}$ for a plane wave of momentum $p$ and the energy $E=pc$.
+The overlapping area of the initial and final states is also stationary for plane waves; however, for moving wave packets, the overlapping area is finite and moves.
+Integration over time reflects movement and shifts of the angular velocity from the stationary state.
+The value becomes $\omega=\Delta E-{\vec V}^0 \cdot \Delta {\vec P}$, where $\Delta E$ is the energy difference, $\vec V_0$ is the velocity of the interaction area, and $\Delta \vec P$ is the difference of the momentum.
+For a particle of small mass, $m_l$, $E_{l}-{\vec V_l}\cdot {\vec p}_{l}=\frac{m_l^2}{E_l}$ and is much smaller than $E_l$.
+Accordingly, the low-energy electron states in the intermediate states can contribute to the transition of much higher energy.